Sequential Fair Allocation: Achieving the Optimal Envy-Efficiency Tradeoff Curve: Discussion on Varian's Fairness

 \subsection{Limitation of Fair Allocations}

 Economists, computer scientists, and people in the operations research literature have become increasingly interested in questions of fairness~\citep{sugden1984fairness,varian1973equity,varian1976two}.
-One particular concept of fairness which has gained wide circulation due to its ease in compatibility is the so-called notion of `Varian fairness' pioneered by Hal Varian in the 1970s taken in \cref{def:fairness}.
+One particular concept of fairness which has gained wide circulation due to its ease in computability is the so-called notion of `Varian fairness' pioneered by Hal Varian in the 1970s taken in \cref{def:fairness}.
 This theory of fairness provides three criteria for judging a given allocation of resources: \textit{envy-freeness}, \textit{Pareto-efficiency}, and \textit{proportionality}, all defined with respect to utilities an individual has for different allocations.
 These criteria serve as more of a classification than an optimization perspective, as each of them merely provides a true/false criteria for an allocation to \textit{satisfy} fairness rather than a way an allocation can \textit{approach} fairness.
-Numerous other researchers have proposed other definitions of fairness, including $\alpha$-fairness obtained by instead maximizing~\citep{moulin2004fair,arrow2012social}:
+Numerous other researchers have proposed other definitions of fairness, including $\alpha$-fairness obtained by maximizing~\citep{moulin2004fair,arrow2012social}: $\sum_{i=1}^n \text{sign}(\alpha)u(X_i, \theta_i)^{\alpha}.$ In this definition, taking $\alpha = 1$ recovers utilitarian welfare, or maximizing the sum of utilities.
+Taking $\alpha \rightarrow - \infty$ also recovers the leximin objective, and $\alpha \rightarrow \infty$ the leximax.